MadinaB/MyPaperProject/README.md

 # MyPaperProject
-My first game on Unity written following Pixelnest Studio tutorials.
+This is my first Unity game inspired by Pixelnest Studio tutorials.